-The University Center houses UMW Dining as well as student offices, Student Activities and Engagement, Student Involvement, the Office of Transfer and Off-Campus Student Services, the Center for Community Engagement, and the James Farmer Multicultural Center.
-Retail dining here includes Panera, located on the 2nd floor.
+The University Center houses University Dining as well as student offices, Student Activities and Engagement, Student Involvement, the Office of Transfer and Off-Campus Student Services, the Center for Community Engagement, and the James Farmer Multicultural Center.
+Panera Bread, one of the University Retail Dining Shoppes, is located on the second floor.